How to Engage Online Communities in Your Business

 5. Advanced Tips: Create a champion program and utilize the crowd

-Lastly, if the tips mentioned before are already in your hands, you can develop a champion program as a bonus for customers who contribute the most within the community.
-Also, using the crowd in communities as a resource, you can post a question about your business and see how the customers respond to you.
-You might just gain a new perspective on how to develop your business while at the same time engage your online community!
+Lastly, if the tips mentioned before are already in your hands.
+You can develop a champion program as a bonus for customers who contribute the most within the community.
+Also, using the crowd in online communities as a resource.
+You can post a question about your business and see how the customers respond to you.
+You might just gain a new perspective on how to develop your business.
+While at the same time engage your online community!

 To encourage interaction within the community, you have to provide a platform that can be a place to meet online or chat regardless of place and time.
 Here, at Qiscus, we can lend you our hands to make sure you have the platform the way you need it.
 With our Qiscus End-to-End Solution, you can build and customise your platform right from the beginning, so that you can nurture your business community.
 Drop us a note at [email protected] and see what help we can offer you!